compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   [34] "s_variance_fixed_dif_1_2"
 ```

-4.5) Combine simulations in a single matrix matching the summary stats names in the observed and run a Principal Components Analyses to visualize model-fit
+Combine simulations in a single matrix matching the summary stats names in the observed and run a Principal Components Analyses to visualize model-fit

 ```
   %%R
-  models <- rbind(Is.sim[,colnames(Is.sim) %in% colnames(observed)],
+  models <- rbind(Is.sim[,colnames(Is.sim) %in% names(observed)],
-                  IM.sim[,colnames(IM.sim) %in% colnames(observed)],
+                  IM.sim[,colnames(IM.sim) %in% names(observed)],
-                  IsBot2.sim[,colnames(IsBot2.sim) %in% colnames(observed)],
+                  IsBot2.sim[,colnames(IsBot2.sim) %in% names(observed)],
-                  IMBot2.sim[,colnames(IMBot2.sim) %in% colnames(observed)])
+                  IMBot2.sim[,colnames(IMBot2.sim) %in% names(observed)])

   data <- c(rep("Is", nrow(Is.sim)),
            rep("IM", nrow(IM.sim)),
            rep("IsBot2", nrow(IsBot2.sim)),
-           rep("IMBot2", nrow(IMBot2.sim))
+           rep("IMBot2", nrow(IMBot2.sim)))

-  plotPCs(model, data)
+  plotPCs(model = models, index = data, observed = observed, subsample = 0.5)
 ```

-4.6) **Supervised machine-learning analysis for model classification**.
+## **Supervised machine-learning analysis for model classification**.

 We are going to train a neural network algorithm and than use it to classify our empirical data.
 In the paper that describes the package, [Gehara et al. *in review*](PipeMaster.pdf), I ran a simulation experiment to compare ABC rejection with SML with neural network and I found that the SML is much more efficient and accurate.

 To train the algorithm we need to split the data into tranning and testing, usually 75% is used for tranning and 25% for testing.
 We can do that with *createDataPartition*.
 We also need to specify our predictors and our outcome.
 In our case the predictors are the summary statistics and the outcome is the model label or index.